rllko/httpfromtcp/README.md

 - Header parameters, for example `text/html; charset=utf-8` (RFC 9110 §5.6.6)
 - Host validation for IPv4, IPv6, and registered names (RFC 9110 §7.2)
 - Chunked transfer encoding for request and response bodies (RFC 9112 §7.1)
-- A trie router with static segments, `:param` segments, and `*wildcard` segments
+- A trie router with static segments, `{name}` segments, and `*wildcard` segments
+- Buffered response headers with an implicit commit on first body write
 - A polynomial rolling hash for segment comparison, with a benchmark against a map
-- Small interfaces, dependency injection, and functional options
 - A large test suite with split-read tests and malformed-input tests

 ## Getting started